+Use the final few days of the week to prepare for and take the final exam (which must be taken July 28-29).
 See information in our study notes and under the "Final Exam" link for more about what is on the exam and how to prepare.
-You must take the final exam at an approved testing center sometime during this week.
-You may choose what day and time works for you.
-Check the testing center hours and schedule your exam in advance.
+You must take the final exam at an approved testing center sometime during these two days.
+Check testing center hours and schedule in advance.